sanadhis/kube_monitoring/README.md

 ## Overview
 This application consists of two sub-applications; **REST API** and **Web UI**, which both are exposed on the same port.
 * REST API: HTTP API of application backend.
-Accessed via `/api` path.
+Accessed via `/api` in path.
 * Web UI: Web application to display main metrics/measurements of kubernetes.
-Accessed via `/web` path
+Accessed via `/web` in path.

 ## Purposes
 This application aims to: